b33zbuzz/Electronics_Lab/README.md

 # Electronics_Lab

 Electronics_Lab is a repository dedicated to resources, experiments, and materials for electronics enthusiasts and learners.
+This repository was originally developed as part of my coursework, providing a structured approach to exploring key concepts in electronics.
 It includes lab assignments, technical manuals, experiment data, and various resources for electronics projects.

 ## Features
 - Comprehensive lab experiments and results.